 Lady Wisdom rejoiced to see men created, and she delights in serving them (Pr 8:31).
 Hearing her, watching for her, and keeping her ways will bring blessing (Pr 8:32,34).
 If you pursue wisdom, you will find life and obtain the favor of the God of glory (Pr 8:35).

 All the treasures of wisdom are found in the Lord Jesus Christ (Col 2:3).
 Though the proverb does not teach it, after the incarnation of Jesus Christ in Mary’s womb, God the Father did delight greatly in His only begotten Son, the man Christ Jesus (Is 42:1).
 He publicly declared so at His baptism and at His transfiguration (Matt 3:17; 17:5).
 Do you delight in the Son of God?
-The angels delighted in Him, and you should more so.
+Even the angels delighted in Him, and you should more so.